 Educational:

-Cultivate curiosity and interest in the world around.
+Cultivate curiosity and interest in the world around you.

 Equipment: aprons according to the number of children, glue, glue plates, brushes, napkins, pipettes, dissolved food coloring.